Money Tree Trunk Care: What To Do When Part of the Trunk Dies

-Money trees plants are just that — trees.
-These miniature trees are extremely adaptable to most growing environments and are easy to care for.
-However, things can still go wrong.
-One of the main hurdles home growers face in caring for money trees is what to do when one of the stems in the braided trunk fails.
+Even with a lucky, low-maintenance plant, things can still go wrong.
+One of the main hurdles home growers face in caring for money trees is what to do when one of the stems in the braided trunk dies.

 Why is my money tree trunk soft?